 - As the sun goes down, you start to experience intense feelings of dread and panic.
-It feels almost debilitating, preventing you from going out to social events or relaxing in the evening.
+It feels almost debilitating, preventing you from attending social events or relaxing in the evening.
 The only thing you can think about is whether a ghost may appear or be around the corner.

-- Not liking ghost tours or haunted houses
+- Not like ghost tours or haunted houses

-- Experiencing a brief period of time after watching a scary movie where you want to keep the lights on at night
+- Experiencing a brief period after watching a scary movie where you want to keep the lights on at night

-- Having a generalized anxiety at night over a long list of fears and worries that involves ghosts, the paranormal, deadlines, the idea of someone breaking and entering, etc.
+- I am having generalized anxiety at night over a long list of fears and worries that involve ghosts, the paranormal, deadlines, the idea of someone breaking, etc.